pluralsight/guides/draft/ruby-ruby-on-rails/creating-a-chat-using-rails-action-cable/article.md

 What we are aiming to achieve is to broadcast the `_message.html.erb` partial we created earlier to the `room_channel`.
 Usually, we would do this in the controller, but we do not have one.
 Rendering it in the model, view or the channel seems inappropriate.
 So where can we put it?
 Enter [Rails Jobs](http://edgeguides.rubyonrails.org/active_job_basics.html).

+Rails jobs are good for two types of things:
+ - Big tasks that can be broken down in small chunks
+ - Tasks that have to run in parallel

+This means that multiple jobs can be created and queued so that the server can execute as many at a time as its resources permit.
+The more processing power and memory the server has - the more jobs can be ran simultaneously!

-Here is how we are going to do it:
+Here is how we are going to do make a broadcast job for the chat messages:
- First, we will create a `after_create` hook in the model.

 ```ruby
 #app/models/message.rb